 Change in Control.
 If certain corporate transactions occur (such as a merger, consolidation or acquisition by another corporation of all or substantially all of our assets), each outstanding option to purchase shares under the ESPP will be assumed or an equivalent option substituted by a successor company or its parent.
 If the successor company refuses to assume or substitute for the option, the offering period during which a participant may purchase stock will be shortened to a specified date before the proposed transaction.
-In the event of a proposed liquidation or dissolution of Itron, the offering period during which a participant may purchase stock will be shortened to a specified date before the date of the proposed liquidation or dissolution.
+In the event of a proposed liquidation or dissolution of Itron, the offering period during which a participant may purchase stock will be shortened to a specified negative stock stock will be shortenegative stock will be shortenegative stock stock